 Buy Bets

-The Buy bets are very similar to the Place bets but they pay at true odds minus a small commission of 5%.
-When players make a Buy bet, they leave their chips on the table, calling out the number to the dealer.
-With this wager, players “buy” a certain number, betting that it will be rolled before a 7 appears.
-Buy bets cannot be made on the come-out roll – they are available after a point has been established.
-If a 7 is rolled before the number, however, the bet loses.
+Buy bets are very similar to Place bets, but they pay at the true odds minus a small 5% commission.
+When players make a Buy bet, they leave their chips on the table and call out the desired number to the dealer.
+With this wager, players “buy” a specific number, betting that it will be rolled before a 7 appears.
+Buy bets cannot be made on the come-out roll; they are available only after a point has been established.
+If a 7 is rolled before the number, the bet loses.

-Once again, if the shooter makes a point before the Buy bet is resolved, it is left on the table and considered “not working” until a new point is established.
-Due to the 5% commission, also known as vigorish or vig, the minimum size of the Buy bet is usually the table minimum plus the commission.
-While some casinos take this commission on all Buy wagers, others charge it only on bets that win – in this case, the house edge is much lower.
-Here is the payout for this wager, depending on the number players decide to bet on:
+If the shooter makes a point before the Buy bet is resolved, the wager remains on the table and is considered “not working” until a new point is established.
+Because of the 5% commission, also known as vigorish or vig, the minimum Buy bet is usually the table minimum plus the commission.
+While some casinos take this commission on all Buy wagers, others charge it only on bets that win – reducing the house edge.
+Here are the payouts for this wager, depending on the number players choose to bet on:

 - Buy bet on 4, 10 – 2:1 minus 5% of the bet amount